Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 (a) The Technical Education and Career System shall be advised by a Technical Education and Career System board.
-The board shall consist of eleven members and shall include at least the following, (1) two members with experience in manufacturing or a trade offered by the Technical Education and Career System, or who are alumni of the system, (2) two members who are executives of Connecticut-based employers and who shall be nominated by the Connecticut Employment and Training Commission, established pursuant to section 31-3h.
-The Commissioners of Education and Economic and Community Development and the Labor Commissioner, or their respective designees, shall serve as ex-officio members of the board.
-Members of the board shall be appointed by the Governor with the advice and consent of the General Assembly, in accordance with the provisions of section 4-7.
+The board shall consist of eleven members as follows: (1) Two members appointed by the Governor who shall have experience in manufacturing or a trade offered by the Technical Education and Career System, or who are alumni of the system, (2) two members appointed by the Governor who are executives of Connecticut-based employers and who have been nominated by the Governor's Workforce Council, established pursuant to section 31-3h, (3) the Commissioner of Education, or the commissioner's designee, (4) the Commissioner of Economic and Community Development, or the commissioner's designee, (5) the Labor Commissioner, or the commissioner's designee, (6) the Chief Workforce Officer, or the officer's designee, and (7) three members appointed by the Governor.
+Members of the board appointed by the Governor shall be so appointed with the advice and consent of the General Assembly, in accordance with the provisions of section 4-7.
 Any vacancy shall be filled in the manner provided in section 4-19.
-The Governor shall appoint the chairperson.
+The Governor shall appoint the chairperson and may remove a member for inefficiency, neglect of duty or misconduct in office.
+Members of the board shall not be employees of the Technical Education and Career System.

 (b) The board shall advise the superintendent of the Technical Education and Career System and the executive director of the Technical Education and Career System on matters relating to vocational, technical, technological and postsecondary education and training.
 The board may create any advisory boards or appoint any committees as it deems necessary for the efficient conduct of its business.
 The executive director, in conjunction with the superintendent, may arrange for training to be provided to the board at such times, and on such matters, as are deemed appropriate to assist the board in the conduct of its business.